chryzsh/chryzsh.github.io/_posts/2019-04-14-relaying-delegation.md

 ## A quick look at WMI execution

-Let's take a closer look at getting command execution with `wmiexec.py` by turning on the `-debug` parameter.
+Let's take a closer look at what goes on during command execution with `wmiexec.py` by turning on the `-debug` parameter.

     wmiexec.py -k -no-pass -debug ws02.lab.local

 ![](../assets/img/relaydelegation/2019-04-14-15-25-28.png)

 Hold on a sec!
 The `cifs` SPN is only valid for access to file shares isn't it?
 So how come we can execute WMI queries all of a sudden?
 Apparently, the `sname` field is not signed or protected by any means, so we can basically change it to the SPN we want.
-This has been implemented in impacket and we can see this behaviour clearly in `wmiexec.py`.
+You could look at this as a feature or a bug.
+Either way, this automatic switch has been implemented in impacket and we can see this behaviour clearly in `wmiexec.py`.

 Notice how it changes the SPN from CIFs to HOST in an attempt to get a valid SPN for WMI.
-It doesn't even have to request a new ticket, it just changes the name.
+It doesn't even have to request a new ticket, it just changes the name and gets a valid ticket.

-Check Secureauth's article [Kerberos Delegation, SPNs and More... | SecureAuth](https://www.secureauth.com/blog/kerberos-delegation-spns-and-more) for more information about this.
+Check Secureauth's article [Kerberos Delegation, SPNs and More](https://www.secureauth.com/blog/kerberos-delegation-spns-and-more) for more information about this.

 ## Executing the attack from Windows